Taru-source/Tdd-Tools-For-Learning/README.md

     make test-e2e
     ```

     This will run the e2e tests for the frontend.
-The command for this is not yet defined.
+The command for this is umimplemented, but will be added soon.

 ## Note